Sidon/Sidon.github.io/_posts/2016-8-22-data-analysis-tools-week3.md

 |                  0.312994 | 2.34203e-05 | 0.0979652 |

 The correlation is approximately 0.31 with a very small p-value, this indicates that the relationship is not statistically significant.

+The code for this table can seeing in section [2] on [this jupyter notebok](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw3.ipynb)

 ###  <a name = "scatter"></a> Scatter Plot: